ExtendRealityLtd/Tilia.Interactions.Controllables.Unity/Documentation/HowToGuides/CreatingASlider/README.md

 ### Step 1

-Create a new `Empty` GameObject by selecting `Main Menu -> GameObject -> Create Empty` and change the Transform properties to:
+Create a new `Empty` GameObject by selecting `Main Menu -> GameObject -> Create Empty` and rename it to `Slider`.

-* Position: `X = 0, Y = 0, Z = 0`
-* Scale: `X = 1, Y = 1, Z = 1`

-Rename the new empty `GameObject` to `Slider`.

 ![Create Slider Container](assets/images/CreateSliderContainer.png)

 ### Step 2

-Right click on the `Slider` GameObject, select `3D Object -> Cube` and change the Transform properties to:
+Create a new `Cube` Unity 3D Object by selecting `Main Menu -> GameObject -> 3D Object -> Cube` and make it a child of the `Slider` GameObject then change the Transform properties to:

 * Scale: `X = 1.11, Y = 0.01, Z = 0.02`

-Rename the new `Cube` to `SliderBar`.

-Finally, disable the automatically created `Box Collider` on the `SliderBar` GameObject.
+Rename the new `Cube` to `SliderBar` and disable the `Box Collider` component.

 ![Create Slider Bar](assets/images/CreateSliderBar.png)

-> It may be easier at this point to apply a different material to the SliderBar to make it more distinct.
+> It may be easier to apply a different material to the `SliderBar` GameObject to make it easier to distinguish.

 ### Step 3

-Create the remaining components of the slider by duplicating the `SliderBar` GameObject 5 times and for each duplicated GameObject change the Transform properties to:
+Create the remaining components of the `Slider` by duplicating the `SliderBar` GameObject five times by right clicking on the `Top` GameObject and selecting `Duplicate` from the context menu.

+For each duplicated GameObject change the Transform properties to:

 #### SliderBar (1)